ethersphere/bee-factory/README.md

 ## Run Environment

-If you have all Docker images that your [environment](scripts/.env) requires, start the environment by yourself
+If you have all Docker images that your [environment file](scripts/.env) requires, start the Bee cluster

 ```sh
 $ ./scripts/environment.sh start